q-nick/npm-gui/README.md

 ```

 ### Welcome
 npm-gui is a GUI tool for NodeJS based projects.
 The main key is to easily work with package.json and node_modules folder.
 Even developers who aren't familiar with task runner like Gulp and GruntJS won't have any problems.
 For now npm-gui contain a few modules:
-- dependencies manager
+- dependencies manager for:
+    - regular packages
+    - development packages
-- devDependencies manager
+- tasks manager
-- scripts editor
-- scripts builder (based on npm packages)
+- command builder (based on npm packages)
 - console based on websocket communication

 ### How it works
 npm-gui is starting simple webserver from folder of your project.
 Webserver is a core, for example it:
 - serve GUI for browser (it is available by default on: http://localhost:1337/)
 - modify package.json
 - run commands from client side application (example: "npm install angular --save" when you want to add angular to your project)
 - pushing console logs through websocket to client side application

+### Dependencies features
+- shows all types of versions:
+    - saved in package.json,
+    - installed (if is different - you can save it in package.json)
+    - wanted (newest compatible version - you can install it and save by click)
+    - latest
+- checks nsp errors (nodesecurity.io) - currently works only for regular dependencies

 ### Another task runner?
 No it's not another task runner, package manager etc. It's based on native npm mechanism to install/uninstall/search packages.